Coffee Van Insurance

 An employee or temporary worker suffers a workplace accident.

-Employees may be at risk of accidents or injuries while working in or around your coffee van, and they could hold you responsible.
-If you have staff or hire temporary workers for your coffee van operations, employers’ liability insurance protects you against claims from these incidents.
-It is also a legal requirement in the UK, with fines of up to £2,500 per day for non-compliance.
+Employees may be at risk of accidents or injuries during their work and hold you responsible.
+If you have employees or hire temporary workers for your catering services, employers’ liability covers you against claims from these incidents, it is a legal obligation with fines of £2500 per day for failing to comply.

 A venue requires proof of liability cover for coffee vans.

-If you are contracted to provide a coffee van at an event, it is often required to show proof of public liability insurance to the venue or event organiser as part of their risk assessment.
+If you are contracted to provide catering services for an event it is often obligatory to provide proof of public liability insurance to a venue or event organiser as part of their risk assessment.

 Our experts explain why...